 - The physical environment, such as premises, access routes, parking spaces, lighting, signs

 - Accessible communications, such as web pages, other written materials and language

 The University of Eastern Finland develops its services related to the accessibility of studies and teaching and to the university as a whole in the long term as part of the development of learning environments.
 We adhere to the national recommendations of the ‘Accessible university studies’ report.
 We are involved in national key projects that promote accessibility as part of the ‘Accessible university studies’ network.

 The contact persons for accessibility at the campuses are:

 - Joensuu Campus: Erja Widgrén-Sallinen, Head of Student Services and Admissions

 - Kuopio Campus: Tuija Pasanen, Head of Student Services

 - Their contact information is available in the university’s contacts directory.

 - The Student Well-being and Study Ability Team coordinates and sets policies for matters related to the accessibility of studies at UEF.
 The chair of the team is Head of Student Services Tuija Pasanen (tuija.pasanen[at]uef.fi).

-For further information, see: Accessibility on studies – aids and facilities
+For further information concerning contact persons at studies, see: Accessibility on studies – aids and facilities

 Celia library – national library for accessible literature and publishing